diku-dk/futhark-book/irregular-flattening.rst

 particular, the algorithm does not need to sort segments containing previously chosen pivot values.
-Such segments are already located in the correct positions, which means that they need not be moved around by the segmented quicksort implementation.
+Such segments are already located in the correct positions, which means that they need not be moved around by the segmented quick sort implementation.

 We first define a type ``sgm`` that specifies a segment of an underlying one-dimensional array of values: